 As for how long it will take to receive your money with a personal loan, it’ll likely be quicker than most other borrowing options.
-Approval and delivery of your personal loan can take 1 – 7 business days, and some lenders even offer same-day financing, meaning you could see your money the same day you’re approved for the loan.
+Approval and delivery of your personal loan can take 1 – 7 business days, and some lenders even offer same-day financing, meaning you could see your money on the day you’re approved for the loan.
 Rocket LoansSM offers this service.*

 2. Pay Off Your Credit Cards

-You can apply for a loan of up to $45,000 with Rocket Loans – and some lenders offer loans as high as $100,000 under special circumstances – and once the money arrives in your account, it’s yours to spend.
+You can apply for a loan amount of $2,000 up to $45,000 with Rocket Loans – and some lenders offer loans as high as $100,000 under special circumstances – and once the money arrives in your account, it’s yours to spend.
 Divide the funds across all of your credit card balances until they’re at zero.
 Once that’s done, take a moment to enjoy being debt-free – at least as far as credit cards are concerned.

 3. Repay The Personal Loan

-We say to enjoy the moment because now comes the part where you repay the loan that got you out of credit card debt.
+We say to enjoy the moment because now comes the part where you repay the loan that you requested and used to liquidate your credit card debt.
 Don’t be afraid, though.
-You’ve chosen the lender offering the repayment plan that best suits your financial situation, and you just have the one monthly payment to keep up with.
-Again, that’s only one debt repayment you have to worry about now, with a fixed monthly amount and interest rate.
+You’ve chosen the lender offering the repayment term that best suits your financial situation, and you just have one monthly payment to keep up with.
+Again, that’s only one debt repayment you have to worry about now – and it likely has a fixed monthly amount and interest rate.

-If you’re financially able to, you could even try and pay off your personal loan early and be done with it.
+If you’re financially able, you could even attempt to pay off your personal loan early and save yourself some money in interest.

 4. Be More Careful Using Credit Cards

 If you still have a credit card or two that you chose not to consolidate, it’s best to avoid using it too much while repaying your personal loan.
 That doesn’t mean you have to give your card up entirely, though.
 Credit cards can be a great way to build credit if used responsibly.

 Pros And Cons Of Using A Personal Loan For Credit Card Debt

-As you can see, there are a lot of benefits to paying off your credit card with a personal loan comes with several benefits.
+As you can see, paying off your credit card with a personal loan comes with several benefits.
 But, of course, it can have some drawbacks as well.
 Let’s review the pros and cons of using a personal loan to remove credit card debt.

 - You could get a lower interest rate with a personal loan.